1lker/Ungraded_lab_AndrewNG_IntroToML/README.md

 # Ungraded Lab - Deploying a Deep Learning model
+THANKS FOR THIS LAB TO PROFESSOR ANDREW NG
 ## Introduction
 Welcome to the first week of Machine Learning Engineering for Production Course 1.
 During this ungraded lab you will go through the process of deploying an already trained Deep Learning model.
 To do so, we will take advantage of the user-friendly library fastAPI that provides a nice REST API framework.